>>Register Here

-Career highlights include performing at the Guggenheim Museum, the Interharmony Festival in Italy, Third Street Music School, and The Juilliard School.
+Personally, I was previously on the Piano Faculty at Third Street Music School Settlement in New York City, I now teach privately.
+My performance highlights include appearances at the Guggenheim Museum, Interharmony Festival in Italy, Third Street Music School, and The Juilliard School.

-My academic background includes a B.S. in Psychology and Chemistry from the University of Pittsburgh and an M.A. in Piano Performance from Hunter College, where I studied under Dr. Geoffrey Burleson.
+I hold a B.S. in Psychology and Chemistry from the University of Pittsburgh and an M.A. in Piano Performance from Hunter College, where I studied with Dr. Geoffrey Burleson.
+This foundation allows me to blend musicianship, ear training, and technique with practical, real-world application.

 My Story

-In his class, I was in shock: on the piano, he could play all of the current cartoon themes: Tom & Jerry, Bobby's World, and Tiny Tunes.
-He also introduced the class to classical music.
-It was the first time I saw a solo pianist up close and it took my breath away.
-I asked for lessons and that was the end of that!
+In his class, I was in awe.
+He could sit at the piano and play every cartoon theme we loved: Tom & Jerry, Bobby’s World, Tiny Toons.
+Then, just as effortlessly, he introduced us to classical music.
+It was the first time I had ever seen a solo pianist up close, and I was completely spellbound.
+That was it.
+I asked for lessons right then and that's when my musical journey began.

 Why I Do It